microsoft/FluidFramework/docs/content/docs/recipes/angular.md

 ### Update the Fluid Data

 1. In order to update the Fluid Data across all clients, we need to define an additional function in the `AppComponent`.
 This function will be called to update the time of the `sharedTimestamp` object whenever a user clicks the "Get Time" button in the UI.
 Add the following code under the perviously defined `syncData` function.
 Note about this code:
-    - The `sharedTimestamp.set` method sets the *key* of the `sharedTimestamp` object to "time" and the *value* to the current UNIX epoch time.
+    - The `sharedTimestamp.set` method sets the `sharedTimestamp` object's "time" *key's* *value* to the current UNIX epoch time.
 This triggers the `valueChanged` event on the object, so the `updateLocalTimestamp` function runs and sets the `localTimestamp` state to the same object; for example, `{time: "1615996266675"}`.
     - All other clients update too because the Fluid server propagates the change to the `sharedTimestamp` on all of them and this `valueChanged` event updates the `localTimestamp` state on all of them.

     ```js